 Not only is it a perfect way to soak in the healing mineral waters after a day of hiking and spending time outdoors, it’s also a perfect opportunity to see less explored corners of Colorado, as some of the best hot springs in the state are located well off the beaten track.

-It’s a perfect way to escape the crowds and enjoy the spectacular Colorado scenery, especially during summer.
+It’s an ideal way to escape the crowds and enjoy the spectacular Colorado scenery, especially during summer.

 You’ll also find several popular hot springs in the town of Glenwood Springs, which is home to the world’s largest hot springs pool.